 It was estimated that anything between 20–30 tons of meat was supplied

-A make shift butcher and meat supplier from Bristol admitted distributing twenty tons of unhealthy chickens every week to takeaways and kebab shops in the South West of England.
+A makeshift butcher and chicken supplier from Bristol admitted distributing twenty tons of unhealthy chickens every week to takeaways and kebab shops in the South West of England.
 The director operating from a backstreet filthy processing plant will have to wait until 2013 before he is sentenced.

 Officials from Bristol City Council had raided the plant and seized equipment, material evidence and some Y-fronts.
 Environmental officers from the local authority claim a customer had reported a metal wire at a chicken outlet, which led to this raid.